The best hotels in Foz do Iguacu

 Ciudad del Este in Paraguay is technically right across the Ponte da Amizade and many visitors cross for shopping.
 It's chaotic, loud, and the electronics deals are rarely as good as advertised.
 If you go, take only what you need and use the official crossing point. don't accept offers from fixers near the bridge entrance.

-Foz do Iguacu's best neighborhoods
+Foz do Iguacu's best hotel regions

 Centro is your default for budget and mid-range options, but if the falls are why you're here, Parque Nacional is worth every extra dollar.
 Don't sleep on Porto Meira either. it sits right on the river and gets overlooked by most visitors.